nikpau/sr-gen/README.md

 ### Script

-The generator can be included in any scipt by first registering a configuration and then exporting rivers generated from it to file.
+The generator can be included in any script by first registering a configuration and then exporting rivers generated from it to a file.
 For example:

 ```python
 import rivergen